Archaeo-MCH/H.A.T.-for-Agisofts-Photoscan-Professional/README.md

 I have changed a few things for my purpose.

 Server-Script:
-The origin of the server script code is from John Sietsma (https://github.com/johnsietsma/) !!! https://github.com/johnsietsma/PhotoscanWorkflow/blob/master/workflow.py !!!
+The origin of the server script code is from John Sietsma (https://github.com/johnsietsma/) and I use it with his permission.
+!!! https://github.com/johnsietsma/PhotoscanWorkflow/blob/master/workflow.py !!!
 I have changed a few things for my purpose.